 Most frozen food products are, by nature, more vulnerable to foreign contamination because they contain multiple ingredients from multiple suppliers.
 The more ingredients, the more opportunity there is for a contaminant to make its way into the food.

-One of the surest ways to avoid contaminants making their way to the shelves is through the use of third-party inspection services.
-FlexXray is designed specifically to handle frozen food products while keeping the product frozen and never compromising the temperature or the texture of the product.
+One of the best ways to avoid contaminants making their way to retailers is through the use of third-party inspection services.

 No frozen food manufacturer ever wants to endure a recall or a costly lawsuit.
 With today’s available technology, no frozen food manufacturer should have to face one either.
 Implementing third-party X-ray inspections gives manufacturers peace of mind that they are delivering a safe, contaminant-free product.